logicalclocks/logicalclocks.github.io/docs/user_guides/migration/30_migration.md

     fg.insert(df)
     ```

-### hops python library superseded by hopsworks library
+### hops python library superseded by Hopsworks library

 The [hops](https://pypi.org/project/hops/) python library is now deprecated and is superseded by the [hopsworks](https://pypi.org/project/hopsworks/) python library. `hopsworks` is essentially a reimplementation of `hops`, but with an object-oriented API, similar in style with [hsfs](https://pypi.org/project/hsfs/).
 For guides on how to use the API follow the [Projects guides](../../user_guides/projects/index.md).